petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/what-challenges-does-liferay-solve-horizontal-solutions.md

 However, there are some solutions and industries we are a particularly good fit for, and we want to focus on new business opportunities that align with those solutions and industries to have the highest chance of success.

+## Supporting Assets

+* View the [recording](/web/guest/d/l0-5a-what-challenges-do-we-solve-overview) from the live workshop of this module.
+* Download the [PDF](/documents/d/guest/l0-5a-what-challenges-do-we-solve-overview-pdf) of the presentation used in the live workshop.

 ## Definition of a Solution

 A solution is a common business need or a set of challenges that Liferay Experience Cloud is well-suited to address.